The Facts

 NFRT aims to restore damaged forests and wetland habitats and, where possible, increase the size of the habitat.
 We do this by active conservation management to control pests, encourage native tree seedling establishment and plant native trees where appropriate.
 We often purchase marginal farmland which includes remnants of existing natural habitat of biodiversity value; or rough pasture ( that has not been substantially "improved" in an agricultural sense) where it is adjacent to existing valuable natural habitat.

-The new reserve is then protected with a QEII Natural Trust covenant, and where possible we create public access and interpretation for visitors' enjoyment and appreciation.
+The new reserve is then protected with a QEII National Trust covenant, and where possible we create public access and interpretation for visitors' enjoyment and appreciation.

 As well as protecting native wildlife, the process of securing, managing and restoring forests and wetlands creates an active carbon sink, contributing to the nation's efforts to create resilience towards climate change.